Differential Brauer Monoids: Brauer Monoids

 Proposition \ref{Brauermonoid} shows that the Brauer monoid of a commutative ring differs from the Brauer group of the ring by an identifiable subgroup.
 If this subgroup is trivial, then $Br^*(R)$ and $Br(R)$ coincide.
 To describe this situation, we introduce some terminology:

 \begin{definition} An $R$ algebra $A$ is said to be a \emph{stably matrix} algebra if there are $n$ and $m$ such that $A \otimes M_n(R)$ is isomorphic to $M_m(R)$.
 A differential $R$ algebra $A$ is said to be a \emph{differentially stably matrix} algebra if there are $n$ and $m$ such that $A \otimes (M_n(R),0) $ is differentially isomorphic to $(M_m(R), 0)$.
-A faithfully projective $R$ module $P$ is said to be \emph{stably tensor free} is there are $n$ and $m$ such that $P \otimes R^n$ is isomorphic to $R^m$. \end{definition}
+A faithful projective $R$ module $P$ is said to be \emph{stably tensor free} is there are $n$ and $m$ such that $P \otimes R^n$ is isomorphic to $R^m$. \end{definition}

 A differential Azumaya algebra $A$ represents the identity element of $BM^\text{diff}(R)$ if and only if $A$ is a differentially stably matrix algebra.
-If so, and $A \otimes (M_n(R),0) $ is differentially isomorphic to $(M_m(R), 0)$, then by Theorem \ref{factorinduced} $A$ is differentially isomorphic to $R \otimes A^D$.
+If so, and if $A \otimes (M_n(R),0) $ is differentially isomorphic to $(M_m(R), 0)$, then by Theorem \ref{factorinduced} $A$ is differentially isomorphic to $R \otimes A^D$.
 This implies that $A^D$ is a projective $R^D$ module of the same rank as that of $A$ over $R$.
-If the ranks differ, then the class of $A$ in $BM^\text{diff}(R)$ is not the identity element.
+If the ranks of $A$ and $A^D$ differ, then the class of $A$ in $BM^\text{diff}(R)$ is not the identity element.

-\begin{corollary} The map $Br^*(R) \to Br(R)$ is an isomorphism if and only if endomorphism rings of faithfully projective $R$ modules are stably matrix algebras.
-If all faithfully projective $R$ modules are free, or even stably tensor free, then all their endomorphism rings are stably matrix algebras. \end{corollary}
+\begin{corollary} The map $Br^*(R) \to Br(R)$ is an isomorphism if and only if endomorphism rings of faithful projective $R$ modules are stably matrix algebras.
+If all faithful projective $R$ modules are free, or even stably tensor free, then all their endomorphism rings are stably matrix algebras. \end{corollary}

 It is not in general the case that the differential Brauer monoid is a group.

-Our next result can be understood as saying that the differential Brauer monoid differs from the Brauer monoid by the matrix differential Brauer monoid, and hence the latter captures the differential classification of Azumaya algebras:
+Our next result can be understood as saying that the differential Brauer monoid differs from the Brauer monoid by the matrix differential Brauer monoid, and it differs from the Brauer group by the endomorphism differential Brauer monoid.